-- Little dry patches have disappeared, without creating an increase in oiliness in other parts of the face.
+- Little dry patches disappeared, without creating an increase in oiliness in other parts of the face.

 - It has not created any new breakouts (to which I’m prone!) but has allowed old blemishes and marks to heal faster than usual.